 for investment purposes, to the Capital Appreciation and Income Component and up to 20% of the Portfolio’s net assets to

 the Managed Risk Component.
 The Adviser expects to further allocate approximately 75% of the Portfolio’s Capital Appreciation

 and Income Component to Underlying Funds that hold primarily equity securities and 25% to Underlying Funds that hold primarily

-as investment opportunities.
+investment opportunities.
 The Underlying Funds may invest up to 20% of net assets in unaffiliated ETFs.
 Modifications in the allocations

 the market.
-The Portfolio will include, but is not limited to, Underlying Funds that also employ an active investment
+The Portfolio will include, but is not limited to, Underlying Funds that also employ an active investment style.

 The Underlying Funds’ investments

 focus on investments in medium to large capitalization companies; however, its investments are not limited to a particular capitalization

 size.
 As a result of its investments in the Underlying Funds, the Portfolio indirectly invests principally in U.S. and non-U.S.

 equity and fixed income securities and derivatives.
 In addition, the Underlying Funds may invest in debt assets in lower quality

 debt securities (rated Ba1 or below and BB+ or below by Nationally Recognized Statistical Rating Organizations designated by the

 by the Underlying Funds’ adviser or unrated but determined to be of equivalent quality by the Underlying Funds’ adviser).